bareos/bareos/docs/manuals/source/IntroductionAndTutorial/InstallingBareos.rst

 Decide about the Bareos release to use
 --------------------------------------

-You’ll find Bareos binary package repositories at https://download.bareos.org/bareos/.
-The stable releases are available at https://download.bareos.org/bareos/release/.
+You’ll find Bareos stable release binaries packages repositories at https://download.bareos.org/bareos/release.
+For those who have a valid subscription contract, the repositories are located at https://download.bareos.org/bareos/release/.

 The public key to verify the repository is also in repository directory (:file:`Release.key` for Debian based distributions, :file:`repodata/repomd.xml.key` for RPM based distributions).